-Ali Al Har murder trial: Abdiraham Abdullahi killed victim with 'fearsome weapon' in Corinne Road, Tufnell Park
+Ali Al Har murder trial: Abdirahman Abdullahi killed victim with 'fearsome weapon' in Tufnell Park

 A 25-year-old man died after being stabbed twice with a "fearsome" 30cm combat knife in Tufnell Park on September 18, the Old Bailey heard today.